OAGi/Score/docs/user_guide/ScoreUserGuide.rst

 2. `Open detail page of an ACC <#view-detail-of-an-acc>`__ in the Published state.

-3. Click the Revise button at the top-right corner of the page.
+3. Click the "Revise" button at the top-right corner of the page.
 The ACC goes into the WIP state and its revision number increases by 1.

 4. Only the following fields in the ACC detail pane on the right may be